Megus/defold-router/README.md

 #### ```info```

 Each scene has three properties.
-You don't need to define all of them, if any property is missing, the Router will use a default value.
-You can even skip a scene in the info table, the Router will use default values for all properties in this case.
+You don't need to define all of them if any property is missing, the Router will use a default value.
+You can even skip a scene in the info table; the Router will use default values for all properties in this case.

 Example: